Ced/StrasGPT/README.md

 ## Get the model files

-You can use, e.g., LLaMa 3.x or Mistral checkpoints from HuggingFace.
+You can use, e.g., Qwen3, LLaMa 3.x or Mistral checkpoints from HuggingFace.
 You will need to create an [HuggingFace Account](https://huggingface.co/), and get an access token (click on your profile icon, then "Access Tokens").
-Finally you'll need to login then to download the desired models, e.g.:
+Finally you'll need to login then to download the desired models, e.g. here are some tested models:

 ```bash
 pip install 'huggingface_hub[cli]'